New Skin of Color Curriculum helps improve treatment for patients with darker skin tones

 Physicians who do not work with patients with skin of color in their residency or haven’t been trained with images that show diseases on darker pigmented skin are more likely to misdiagnose cutaneous disorders in people of color.

-Complete with 30 modules, the Skin of Color Curriculum features five guides that include pediatric, inpatient, outpatient, surgical, and cultural competence.
+The Skin of Color Curriculum features five guides that include pediatric, inpatient, outpatient, surgical, and cultural competence.

 Skin of Color Curriculum